 The substantial inland town of AVEIRO lies south of Porto on the edge of a system of coastal lagoons which stretch for around 40km both north and south.
-Until the mid-1500s, it was a vibrant coastal port but its economy was devastated when the river mouth silted up and the hinterland turned to swamp.
+Until the mid-1500s, it was a vibrant coastal port but the local economy was devastated when the river mouth silted up and the hinterland turned to swamp.
 At the beginning of the nineteenth century, however, canals were dug to open up the town and drain the marshes, creating saltpans, and facilitating the harvesting of seaweed, and the town began to flourish once more.
-Today, Aveiro’s economy depends increasingly on tourists, attracted by its canals and colourful houses, and the nearby Vista Alegre factory, famed for its ceramics.
+Today, Aveiro’s economy depends increasingly on tourists, with visitors attracted to the “Venice of Portugal” by boat rides on the canals, Art Nouveau buildings and the nearby Vista Alegre factory, famed for its ceramics.
 The town’s closest beaches – at Barra and Costa Nova – are built up and packed in summer, but still good fun, while the São Jacinto nature reserve provides coastal attractions of a more peaceful kind.

 Continue reading to find out more about...

 Aveiro has a compact centre of handsome buildings and open squares, though what strikes most are its canals, looped over by footbridges and plied by colourfully painted cruise boats.

 Stand on the bridge (actually a busy roundabout) over the Canal Central and most of central Aveiro is within a couple of minutes’ walk.
 The town's traditional industries are recalled by imposing statues of local workers on the bridge, notably the salineira with her salt tray.
 Pastel-coloured houses line Rua João Mendonça on the north side, with the old town streets and Mercado do Peixe (fish market; Tues–Sat 7am–1pm) just behind.
 Other arms of the canal branch off at intervals, with tiled houses facing each other across the water.